-Activities Vulnerabilities Regulatory authorities and potential tools to address the vulnerabilities Authority/tool Relevant international standard systemically important, the PFMI apply.
+For GSC arrangements deemed to perform systemically important payment system functions or other FMI functions that are systemically important, the PFMI apply.
 On the basis of a preliminary analysis, some of the most relevant principles regarding this vulnerability would be that on operational risk and settlement.
 See Annex 4 on CPMI-IOSCO preliminary analysis.
 Storing the private keys providing access to stablecoins (wallets) Disruption of a wallet, for example theft of coins from digital wallet or operational (e.g. cyber) incident.
-Direct loss, including by consumers Liquidity and other financial risk safeguards Cyber security and other operational resiliency safeguards AML/CFT and sanctions controls FATF Standards apply to all entities providing wallet services with the exception of un-hosted wallet For GSC arrangements involving banks, the prudential risks and operational resilience vulnerabilities would be subject to the Basel Framework and Principles for the sound management of operational risk.
+Direct loss, including by consumers Liquidity and other financial risk safeguards Cyber security and other operational resiliency safeguards AML/CFT and sanctions controls FATF Standards apply to all businesses providing custodial wallet services.
+The FATF Standards do not place explicit obligations on unhosted wallets.
+For GSC arrangements involving banks, the prudential risks and operational resilience vulnerabilities would be subject to the Basel Framework and Principles for the sound management of operational risk .
 For GSC arrangements deemed to be perform systemically important payment system functions or other FMI functions that are systemically important, the PFMI apply.
 On the basis of a preliminary analysis, a relevant principle regarding these vulnerabilities would be that on operational risk.
 See Annex 4 on CPMI-IOSCO preliminary analysis.
 Exchanging, trading, reselling and market making of stablecoins Withdrawal of liquidity provision by authorised resellers/market makers Disruption of a trading platform.
-Fraud, market manipulation, unauthorised transactions Liquidity and other financial risk safeguards Settlement finality requirements Allocation of legal responsibility for unauthorised transactions Cybersecurity and other operational resiliency safeguards AML/CFT and sanctions controls FATF Standards apply to all entities carrying out trading / exchanging activity with the exception of peer-to-peer transactions For GSC arrangements involving banks, the prudential risks and operational resilience vulnerabilities would be subject to the Basel Framework and Principles for the sound management of operational risk.
+Liquidity and other financial risk safeguards Settlement finality requirements Allocation of legal responsibility for unauthorised transactions FATF Standards apply to all businesses carrying out trading/exchanging activity.
+The FATF Standards do not explicitly apply to peer-to-peer transactions without use of a VASP or financial institution.